Kentucky Supreme Court Sides With Printer Who Refused To Make Gay Pride Shirts, Citing Religious Beliefs

-The Kentucky Supreme Court has sided with a printer who refused to make gay pride T-shirts because doing so would have violated his religious beliefs, The Associate Press reports.
+The Kentucky Supreme Court has sided with a printer who refused to make gay pride T-shirts because doing so would have violated his religious beliefs, The Associated Press reports.
 However, the case was thrown out on a technicality, and not its actual merits.

 Back in 2012, Lexington’s Gay and Lesbian Services Organization (GLSO) approached Hands-On Originals, a Lexington print shop, to order shirts for the upcoming 2012 Gay Pride Festival.
-As The Lexington Herald-Leader reported at the time, the shirts were to feature a stylized number 5 on the front, and the words “Lexington Pride Festival,” and the names of the event’s sponsors, on the back.
+As The Lexington Herald-Leader reported at the time, the shirts were to feature a stylized number 5 on the front and the words “Lexington Pride Festival,” as well as the names of the event’s sponsors, on the back.

-Aaron Baker, president of GLSO’s board of directors, said that the organization had gotten bids from several printers in the area, but landed on Hands-On Originals because it offered the best deal.
-However, Baker says that he got a phone call a while later from Hands On Originals co-owner Blaine Adamson, who said that the order would be declined because “we’re a Christian organization.”
+Aaron Baker, president of GLSO’s board of directors, said that the organization sought bids from several printers in the area, but landed on Hands-On Originals because the outfit offered the best deal.
+However, Baker says that he got a phone call a while later from Hands-On Originals co-owner Blaine Adamson, who said that the order would be declined because “we’re a Christian organization.”
 Adamson had also referred the organization to another printer that would print the shirts at the same price that Hands-On Originals had offered.

 “Due to the promotional nature of our products, it is the prerogative of the company to refuse any order that would endorse positions that conflict with the convictions of the ownership,” Adamson said in a statement to local media.